 The District allocates funds for completion of deferred maintenance projects which consist of major repair or replacement of existing school building components.
 Typically, this includes roofing, plumbing, heating, air conditioning, electrical systems, interior or exterior paint, and floor systems.
-These funds were recently used to repaint the school's exterior.
+The deferred maintenance program budget includes a contribution from the District's general fund.